felipetovarhenao/bell-tutorials/public/markdown/07_expressions.md

 print($transposed) ## Outputs: 7200 5200 6700
 ```

-#### Caveat: Many-to-many Operations with Unequal Lengths or Structures
+#### Caveat: many-to-many operations with unequal lengths or structures

 If the two lists do not have the same length or structure, _bell_ tries to match each element in one list to elements in the other list, to the degree that it's possible — if not, extra elements are discarded.
 This can result in unexpected outputs if not accounted for.